SimmeringRook/simmeringrook.github.io/courses/CH231/Week1/ProblemSet4_Lecture.md

 # Question 4

-?> The laser used in CD players to read the disk uses an energy of $2.55\times 10^{-19}\ J/photon$.
-What is the wavelength of light utilized by this laser?
+?> Answer the following questions regarding the uncertainty principle.

 <br />